How to Master Phone Photography

 Take advantage of the natural light, even after dark.
 While not on vacation, play with all kinds of “light” situations.
 So, when you go on your next trip, you will know how and when to use natural light.

-* Set your camera app’s exposure manually.
+* Set your camera app’s exposure to manual mode.

 Another feature you’ll want to set manually is your exposure.
-To adjust where your camera lens should focus, open your camera app and tap the screen where you want to sharpen the view.
+To adjust where your camera lens should focus, you can open your camera app and tap the screen where you want to sharpen the view.
 A yellow square should appear on your screen.

 Today’s phone cameras automatically focus on the foreground of your frame.